-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Click Quick Setup, after configuring your time zone, confirm the parameters with the information provided by your ISP in the SIM part and click Next.